pcruiher08/SentimentAnalysis/README.md

 ## Twitter API - StreamListener
 From this social media collects all the new tweets about the term you choose.
 It can accept a list of terms.
-If the terms are trending topics it recollect faster the tweets, if it is not a trending topic it may takes a little more minutes to respond.
+If the terms are trending topics it recollects the tweets faster, if it is not a trending topic it may takes a little more minutes to respond.

 ### Example:
 main.py -m twitter -c 50